PrintSpool/PrintSpool/README.md

 ### Developer Rapsberry Pi Setup

-Note: Teg is in Limited Closed Beta testing at the moment.
+Note: Print Spool is in Limited Closed Beta testing at the moment.
 These instructions are for my own personal use and will very likely not work on your computer.

 #### Part 1: Setting up a Rapsberry Pi